 For small broker-dealers, the Participants considered their contribution to market activity as an important determinant of the amount of the cost of the CAT that they should bear.
+While paper, Apr.
+29, 2013), available at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2149302.

-While this allocation of costs may be significant for some small firms, and may even impact their business models materially, SEC Rule 613 requires these entities to report.
+228 There is empirical evidence that firms' order routing decisions respond to changes in trading fees.
+Such evidence finds that an increase in the level of an exchange's net fee is associated with a decrease in trading volume and market share relative to other exchanges.
+This evidence suggests that there is sufficient competition among Execution Venues such that where the Participant's costs for the CAT are material it may be difficult for Execution Venues to fully pass those costs to broker-dealers.
+This argument holds as long as broker-dealers are not able to pass such costs on to their customers.
+See Cardella et al., Make and Take Fees in the U.S. Equity Market (working this allocation of costs may be significant for some small firms, and may even impact their business models materially, SEC Rule 613 requires these entities to report.
 The Participants have not identified a way to further minimize the costs to these firms within the context of the funding principles established as part of the CAT NMS Plan.

 The Participants were particularly sensitive during the development of the CAT NMS Plan to the potential burdens it could place on small broker-dealers.
 These broker-dealers may incur minimal costs under existing audit trail requirements because they are OATS-exempt or excluded broker-dealers or limited purpose broker-dealers.
 The Participants note that the CAT NMS Plan contemplates steps to diffuse the potential cost differential between large and small firms.
 For instance, small broker-dealers generally will have an additional year before they are required to start reporting data under the CAT NMS Plan to the Central Repository.
-This will permit these firms greater time to implement the changes to their own systems necessary to
+This will permit these firms greater time to implement the changes to their own systems necessary to comply with the Plan.
+Furthermore, the Participants have sought exemptive relief concerning time stamps for recording the time of Manual Order Events.